 NetCDF (Network Common Data Form) is a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
 NetCDF is commonly used to store and distribute scientific data.
 The NetCDF software was developed at the Unidata Program Center in Boulder, Colorado, USA (Unidata NetCDF Factsheet; Also see Wikipedia article).
 NetCDF files usually have the extension .nc.

-The latest version of the NetCDF format is NetCDF 4 (aka NetCDF enhanced, introduced in 2008), but NetCDF 3 (NetCDF classic) is also still widely used.
+The latest version of the NetCDF format is NetCDF 4 (aka NetCDF enhanced, introduced in 2008), but NetCDF 3 (NetCDF classic) is also still used.

 Writing your own NetCDF decoder or encoder

 To decode NetCDF files there is an official NetCDF Application Programming Interface (API) with interfaces in Fortran, C, C++, and Java available from Unidata.
-The API also comes with some useful command-line tools (e.g. ncdump -h file.nc gives a nice summary of file contents - see ncdump guide).
+The API also comes with some useful command-line tools (e.g. ncdump -h file.nc which gives a nice summary of file contents - see ncdump guide).

 For writing NetCDF files, please check through Unidata 6 Best Practices (6.8 Packed Data Values and 6.9 Missing Data Values are of particular interest).

-The Scale_factor and Add_offset attributes in NetCDF files are a mechanism to reduce the storage space needed for NetCDF files, so essentially a data packing mechanism.
-So the data in the netCDF files have been packed into short integers (16 bits or NC_SHORT) to save space.
-Each netCDF variable that has been packed in this way has an 'add_offset' and 'scale_factor' attribute associated with it.
+Often for ECMWF NetCDF files, the data values have been packed into short integers (16 bits or NC_SHORT) to save space.
+Each netCDF variable that has been packed in this way has a 'scale_factor' and 'add_offset' attributes associated with it.

-When reading and writing NetCDF files software applications compliant with Unidata specifications should deal with Scale_factor and Add_offset automatically, making unpacking (read) and packing (write) completely transparent to the user.
-This means the user always sees the unpacked data values and doesn't have to deal with Scale_factor and Add_offset.
-The software application might display the values of Scale_factor and Add_offset for reference, similar to a ZIP compression software displaying the compression factor.
+Please note that when reading and writing NetCDF files using software applications compliant with Unidata specifications , these should deal with "scale_factor" and "add_offset" automatically, making unpacking (read) and packing (write) completely transparent to the user.
+This means that the user always sees the unpacked data values and doesn't have to deal with "scale_factor" and "add_offset" directly.

-- Matlab (ncread, ncwrite) applies Scale_factor and Add_offset automatically
+- Matlab (ncread, ncwrite) applies "scale_factor" and "add_offset" automatically

-- R (ncvar_get) applies Scale_factor and Add_offset automatically
+- R (ncvar_get) applies "scale_factor" and "add_offset" automatically

-- Panoply applies Scale_factor and Add_offset automatically.
-It also displays the values of Scale_factor and Add_offset, causing many users to believe they have to calculate something - no, you don't.
+- Panoply applies "scale_factor" and "add_offset" automatically.
+It also displays the values of "scale_factor" and "add_offset", causing many users to believe they have to calculate something - no, you don't.

-- Metview from version 5 onwards applies Scale_factor and Add_offset automatically; Metview 4.x does not.
+- Metview from version 5 onwards applies "scale_factor" and "add_offset" automatically; Metview 4.x does not.

 Some software applications might be implemented differently and display the packed data values.
-In this case the user has to calculate the unpacked values using Scale_factor and Add_offset, using these formulae:
+In this case the user has to calculate the unpacked values using scale_factor and add_offset, using these formulae: